MainframeOS/erebos/docs/cli.md

 - `--http-gateway` flag or `EREBOS_HTTP_GATEWAY` environment variable, defaults to `http://localhost:8500`
 - `--ipc-path` flag or `EREBOS_IPC_PATH` environment variable, no default
 - `--ws-url` flag or `EREBOS_WS_URL` environment variable, defaults to `ws://localhost:8546`
+- `--timeout` flag to set the requests timeout (in seconds), no timeout by default

 ## BZZ commands